 After an abscess has been drained, however, about 50% of patients will develop a complication called a fistula.
 A fistula is a small tunnel that makes an abnormal connection between the site of the abscess and the skin.

 In some cases, an anal fistula causes persistent drainage.
 In other cases, where the outside of the tunnel opening closes, the result may be recurrent anal abscesses.
-The only cure for an anal fistula is surgery.
+Surgery is needed to cure almost all anal fistulas.

 Causes of Anal Abscesses